yashmadan123/mslearn-openai/Instructions/Labs/03-prompt-engineering.md

    ![](../media/openai-lab01_01.png "Create Azure OpenAI resource")

 2. Wait for deployment to complete.
 Then go to the deployed Azure OpenAI resource in the Azure portal.
-3. Click on **Keys and Endpoint** under the **Resource Management** section, and save the keys and endpoint value to a text file to use later.
+3. Click on **Keys and Endpoint** under the **Resource Management** section in the left navigation pane, and save the keys and endpoint value to a text file to use later.

 ## Task 2: Deploy a model